-Where systems are not designed to transfer large files, such as such email, should not contain file attachments totalling in excess of 10MB.
+Where systems are not designed to transfer large files, such as such email, should not contain file attachments totalling in excess of 25MB.

-The user is prohibited from attempting to impersonate another person. or use another person’s account.
+The user is prohibited from attempting to impersonate another person or use another person’s account.

 Please note that detailed information about the use of email is covered in the company Email Policy.